Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	}
 	```

 	The ```MessageHelper``` class contains a method named ```SendMessageToDeviceAsync``` that transmits an ASCII message to the device connected to the IoT hub.
 The message is transmitted by calling ```SendAsync``` on an instance of the ```Microsoft.Azure.Devices.ServiceClient``` class, which is included in the NuGet package named Microsoft.Azure.Devices.
 A listener in the embedded code you uploaded to the device in Lab 1 handles the message and executes the appropriate commands to display the text contained in the message on the screen of the device for 5 seconds before reverting back to the normal "IN FLIGHT" display.
+It also lights the red LED on the board.

 1. In the lower-right corner of the FlySim app, there is a ComboBox control containing a list of languages.
 (The default is English.)
 The purpose of the ComboBox is to allow you to select the language used for warning messages displayed on the screen of the MXChip.